SWEPCO's Response to COVID-19

-Notice: Arkansas Moratorium to End May 3, 2021 The Arkansas Public Service Commission is lifting the moratorium on service disconnections for non-payment, effective May 3, 2021.
+Notice: Arkansas Moratorium Has Ended: The Arkansas Public Service Commission has lifted its moratorium on service disconnections for non-payment, effective May 3, 2021.
 (The Commission issued an order on March 26, 2021, confirming the date.)

 Service disconnections for nonpayment occur only after multiple notices and the opportunity to bring accounts current.
 Customers who receive a disconnect notice must contact us to make payment arrangements.
 Let’s work together to find the best path forward to keep service connected.